Cocoon: The Return

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to The group decides to return to Earth with the Antareans.
 They actively choose to face their old lives again, knowing it will test their commitment to immortality., moving from reaction to action.

 The Collapse moment at 85 minutes (73% through) represents the emotional nadir.
 Here, Bernie dies of a heart attack after choosing to stay on Earth and renouncing immortality.
-His death forces the others to confront mortality and the true cost of their choice., demonstrates the protagonist at their lowest point.
+His death forces the others to confront mortality and the true cost of their choice., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 The group realizes that life's value comes from its limits and connections.
 They synthesize both worlds' wisdom: treasure mortality and relationships while helping the Antareans complete their mission., demonstrating the transformation achieved throughout the journey.